johnBlockchain9688/SmartExample/README.md

 # Project Title

 A brief description of this project.
-OK
+OKYY

 ## Install Nodejs